 Name: Agrilus anxius

 Alias: Bronze birch borer.
 As the name suggests, the adult version of these beetles are a shiny bronze color with a blunt head used for boring through wood.
-The creamy white larvae are a long and soft wormlike grub that feeds on the cambium layer between the bark and the trunk.
-Larvae overwinter in the bark and resume activity in the early spring as temperatures rise.
-Adults emerge in late spring and lay their eggs on the bark surface.
+The creamy white larvae are a long and soft worm-like grub that feed on the cambium layer between the bark and the trunk.
+Larvae overwinter in the bark, and resume activity in the early spring as temperatures rise.
+Adults emerge in late spring, and lay their eggs on the bark surface.
 Hatched eggs bore immediately into the bark.

 Sentence: Birch trees naturally grow in shady, moist environments such as the draw between ridges on a mountain.
-When they are in dryer environments or they are drought stressed, trees are usually more susceptible to borer infestation.
+When they are in dryer environments or they are drought stressed they are usually more susceptible to borer infestation.
 A borer cannot survive in a healthy tree, so usually borers are a symptom of a larger problem.
-Permethrin- or carbaryl-based products can be effective if they contact the insect, so the best time to apply is in late spring when adults have emerged or use a systemic insecticide.
+Permethrin or carbaryl based products can be effective if they contact the insect, so the best time to apply is in late spring when adults have emerged or use a systemic insecticide.